Rent vs. Buy guide

 How to use the Rent vs. Buy Calculator

-Learn how to use the Rent vs. Buy Calculator in plain language: what to enter, what the result means, and what the estimate leaves out.
+Learn how rent growth, mortgage costs, maintenance, appreciation, sale proceeds, and time horizon affect a rent-versus-buy estimate.
 Use this guide as a plain-English walkthrough: enter the money values carefully, read the main estimate, then check what the estimate leaves out before you rely on it.

 Open the Rent vs. Buy Calculator